Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-According to users, ATKFUSService can sometimes cause Nvidia driver to crash, therefore it might be the best for you to disable this service.
-To do that follow these steps:
+According to users, ATKFUSService can sometimes cause Nvidia drivers to crash, therefore, it might be best for you to disable this service.

-- When Services window opens, locate ATKFUSService and double click it.
+- When the Services window opens, locate ATKFUSService and double-click it.

-- Go to Startup type section and select Manual or Disabled from the list.
+- Click the dropdown before the Startup type and select Manual or Disabled.